pikawika/VUB-BCI-thesis/documentation/installation/README.md

 # Install instructions of anaconda environment

-OpenBCI hardware and software works best on Windows.
-The use of a Windows machine or VM is thus recommended.
-The software for this master thesis was mainly developed on a Windows 10 machine.
-These install instructions are for windows 10 machines but some notes are made that should enable installation on macOS as well.
+Most of the libraries related to the OpenBCI hardware works best on Windows machines.
+Some of the required dependencies aren't even available on macOS, for this reason these install instructions focus mainly on Windows 10 machines.
+However, a conda environment for macOS is also made available as well as some notes for macOS specific installs.

 ## Table of contents